d-ganchar/flask_request_validator/README.md

 `Enum('value1', 'value2')` - describes allowed values

 `NotEmpty` - checks that value is not empty.
-Works for `str` values and removes leading/trailing whitespace automatically.
+Works for `str` values.

-`IsDatetimeIsoFormat` - checks that value is a `datetime` in ISO format and converts it to `datetime`.

 `IsEmail` - checks that value is a valid email address.